 This 8-week summer at sea welcomes students to explore one of the last coral wildernesses on Earth through one of two academic tracks: science or policy.

-Destinations: American Samoa > Phoenix Islands Protected Area > American Samoa
+Destinations: Honolulu > Phoenix Islands Protected Area > American Samoa

 • Examine impacts of El Niño